tc39/proposal-compartments/GRAPH.md

 ## WebAssembly not-host-defined modules

-Not all hosts necessarily implement the web's specifications for allowing Web Assembly to participate in the JavaScript module graph.
+Not all hosts necessarily implement the web's specifications for allowing WebAssembly to participate in the JavaScript module graph.
 As above, ***a minimal virtual module source protocol*** would allow user code to emulate the standard behavior for Web Assembly.